Athletic Training at Messiah College

 - Industry/paramilitary athletic trainers

-Messiah’s nationally recognized Internship Center helps place students in a variety of athletic training internships.
+Messiah’s nationally recognized internship program places students in a variety of athletic training internships.
 A few examples include:

 - Clinical experience with on-campus sports teams

 - Off-campus high school and college football programs

 - Industrial sites

 Learn more about the Department of Health and Human Performance